-The Berryessa Union School District comprehensive safety plan will be reviewed, evaluated and amended (if necessary) in November of each school year.
+All Berryessa Union School District Comprehensive School Safety Plans will be reviewed, evaluated and amended (if necessary) in November of each school year.

 Pursuant to Education Code Section 35294.6(a), the Berryessa Union School District adopted this annual comprehensive school safety plan at the regular meeting of the Board of Education as noted on the cover page.
 An opportunity for public comment was provided during this meeting, prior to the plan's adoption.
 Documentation of this meeting, which may include the meeting agenda, minutes and copies of materials provided for the plan presentation, will be filed alongside the plan and recorded in Appendix A: Documented Safety Planning Process.

-An updated file containing all appropriate or required safety related plans and materials are available for public inspection at the Berryessa Union School District.
+An updated file containing all appropriate or required safety related plans and materials are available for public inspection in the Berryessa Union School District Office.